-Scientific Name(s):Isolated from Huperzia serrata (Thunb.)
-Trev. (synonym Lycopodium serratum Thunb) Family: Lycopodiaceae (club moss)
+Scientific Name(s): Huperzia serrata (Thunb.)
+Trev., Lycopodium serratum (Thunb.).

 Historically, club moss has been used for the treatment of bruises, strains, swelling, rheumatism, and colds, to relax muscles and tendons, and to improve blood circulation.
 Because of its anticholinesterase activity, huperzine A, a constituent of the whole plant, has been studied for potential use in treating Alzheimer disease and other CNS disorders; however, there is still insufficient evidence to support its routine use.